zesk/build/docs/tools/text.md

 ### `plural` - Outputs the `singular` value to standard out when the value

 Outputs the `singular` value to standard out when the value of `number` is one.
-Otherwise outputs the `plural` value to standard out.
+Otherwise, outputs the `plural` value to standard out.

 Example: